pmlnado/glm-modeling-flow-cytometry/README.md

 Mice were subsequently infected with *Mycobacterium tuberculosis* and immune responses were assessed at **14**, **56**, and **90** days post-infection.
 Both male and female mice were included in the study.

 High-dimensional flow cytometry was used to quantify immune cell phenotypes and their corresponding proportions of parent populations from mouse lung samples at each experimental endpoint.
 This repository provides a complete GLM framework in R, which uses these counts to model successes, failures, and trials.
-Here, we guide the user through data preprocessing, visualization, and statistical analysis to provide odds ratios and probabilities assicoated with vaccination regimen, sex, and days post vaccination.
+Here, we guide the user through data preprocessing, visualization, and statistical analysis to provide odds ratios and probabilities assicoated with vaccination regimen, sex, and days post infection.

 ---